Prevalence of $\rho$-irregularity and related properties: Criteria for -irregularity of stochastic processes

 which implies that $X \in L^p_t$ for all $p \in [1, \infty)$.
 Finally, since $X$ is the moving average of white noise associated to $K (r) = r^{- 1 / 2} | \log r |^{- \beta / 2 - 1 / 2}$, for any $s < t$ it holds

 which proves the $\beta$\mbox{-}eSLND property. \end{proof}

 \begin{remark} We have constructed the process $X$ on the interval $[0, 1 / 2]$ for simplicity, but up to rescaling, a process with the same properties can be constructed on any finite interval $[0, T]$.
 Recall that for $\beta \leqslant 1$, $X$ is exponentially irregular, thus Carath{\'e}odory and unbounded; therefore the $L^p$ (actually, exponential) integrability obtained is optimal in this case.
-While we were working on the present paper, we became aware of the work\mbox{-}{\cite{perkowski}}, in which the same process is independently introduced and called $p$\mbox{-}$\log$ Brownian motion, see Section~4 therein.
-However the authors of~{\cite{perkowski}} only consider the regime $p > 1 / 2$, which corresponds to $\beta > 1$, and do not prove the exponential decay of $\Phi^X (\xi)$. \end{remark}
+While we were working on the present paper, we became aware of the work\mbox{-}{\cite{perkowski}}, in which the same process is independently introduced and called $p$\mbox{-}$\log$ Brownian motion, see Definition~4.1 from\mbox{-}{\cite{perkowski}}; the regime $p > 1 / 2$ therein corresponds to our $\beta > 0$.
+However, the authors of~{\cite{perkowski}} establish infinite regularisation of the path $X$ only in the case $p > 1$ (equivalently $\beta > 1$), see Corollary~4.4 from~{\cite{perkowski}}, and do not prove the exponential decay of $\Phi^X (\xi)$. \end{remark}

 Further examples of $\rho$-irregular functions can be produced by combining a given $\beta$\mbox{-}SLND Gaussian process $X$ with suitable deterministic functions.